yanghw180/tools_squirrel_1205/README.md

 =================
 This project comprises of two applications, sightings and map.

 For sightings application, users can see the squirrels information in the form and click to see detailed information.
 Beseides, users could also add or modify the squirrels information.
+In the stats webpage, we have a number of statistics for our squirrels such as total # of squirrels, # of adult squirrels and so on.

 For map application, users are able to see the visulization of squirrel location.